 We crossed over the Pont de l’Archevêché, now stripped of the ‘love locks’ left by tourists.
 The authorities are mindful of the tonnage of metal being added to historic bridges which span the River Seine.
 The Notre-Dame de Paris was impressive with its Gothic Revival architecture, stained glass windows and flying buttresses.
 Victor Hugos’ famous novel prompted its extensive restoration in the 1840s.
 This was because the cathedral had sustained damage during the French Revolution.
 The architect Eugène Emmanuel Viollet-le-Duc oversaw the work.
 Among the controversial improvements was the rebuilding of a taller and fancier spire.
 Around the spire are copper statues of the twelve apostles.
 Amusingly, Viollet-le-Duc imposed his own likeness onto the statue of St Thomas, the patron saint of architects.

 Of course, no tour of Paris is complete without a visit to the Eiffel Tower.
-The remarkable engineering of the structure itself, the intricate shapes of its detailed iron tracery, were striking.
-The cityscapes were jaw-dropping!
+The remarkable engineering of the structure itself and the intricate shapes of its iron tracery are striking.
+Furthermore, the cityscapes are jaw-dropping!
 I took lots of pictures with my newish Panasonic Lumix TZ100.
 We could clearly see the Arc de Triomphe, the Champs Elyssée and Les Jardin des Tuileries.
 In the distance, the Palais du Louvre was visible where we had been earlier.

 At the Musée du Louvre we saw the glass pyramids outside, designed by Chinese-American architect I.M.
 Pei.
 There is a wealth of statuary that adorns the courtyard and the building itself.
 Inside, the creativity on display is extraordinary.
-The place overflowed with art and artefacts.
+The place practically overflowed with art and artefacts.
 Terracotta cylinders and clay tablets from the ancient Near East, etched with cuneiform script, fascinated me.
 They inspired my Mud Tablet 2017.
 There was beautiful Greek gold jewellery decorated with bulls heads.
+They reminded me of my Primitive Horse Head.
 And I loved the little carved stone fat ladies from Persia.
 There was so much to see.
 It was almost overwhelming!

 The Winged Victory of Samothrace literally took my breath away.
 It was created to celebrate a naval sea battle in around 288 BC.
 The marble sculpture of the Greek Goddess Nike stands over 8 feet tall.
 She still packs the most extraordinary visual punch, despite her head and arms lost to time.
 The passion and the skill of the sculptor is simply awe-inspiring.
 The drapery of her costume with its sensual folds, her thrusting breasts and strong thighs, are rendered with sensitivity.
 The sculpture manages to convey a sense of movement and stillness simultaneously.
 She is defiantly standing proud against the elements, her wings torn back, storm ripping past her.